quaderno/quaderno.js/README.md

 </form>
 ```

 And that's it!
-By adding the QuadernoStripe.js library it will initialize the Stripe library for you.
 If you want, you can add a name to those extra field to submit them to your server.

 ###Step 2: Create a single use token